|Nutrition Facts (per serving)|

 2 poblano chilies, roasted, seeded, peeled, and coarsely chopped

-- Garnish: halved limes, chopped onion, torn cilantro leaves
+Halved limes, chopped onion, torn cilantro leaves, for garnish

-Cover the hominy with water and soak it overnight, or at least for 8 hours.
+Cover hominy with water and soak overnight or for at least 8 hours.

-Reduce the heat and simmer the hominy for 2 hours, stirring occasionally.
-Add more hot water as needed to maintain that the hominy is covered in liquid.
+Reduce heat and simmer hominy for 2 hours, stirring occasionally.
+Add more hot water as needed to maintain that hominy is covered in liquid.

-Drain the hominy and transfer it to a large pot.
-Add the beef tripe to the pot, along with the pig’s feet, onion, oregano, garlic, and peppercorns.
+Drain hominy and transfer to a large pot.
+Add tripe to pot, along with pig’s feet, onion, oregano, garlic, and peppercorns.

-Add the chilies.
-Cook the soup for 1 additional hour.
+Add chilies.
+Cook soup for 1 additional hour.